BTS: A Comprehensive Benchmark for Tie Strength Prediction: Limitations and Future Directions

-\begin{itemize}[leftmargin=*] \item \textbf{Prediction Model Architectures}: Overall, neural network models outperform heuristic methods.
-This is likely because neural network models are parametrized and can learn the complicated patterns in the data that are slipping from heuristic methods.
-When training sample size increases, neural network models that can effectively leverage the information in local neighborhoods are more likely to perform better in different scenarios.
+~ Since this work presents a comprehensive benchmark for tie strength prediction, our efforts were not to develop the most state-of-the-art prediction method.
+However, we offer key insights into future advances based on our experimental findings.
+Overall, neural network models outperform heuristic methods.
+This is likely because neural network models are parametrized and can learn the complicated patterns in the data that are slipping through heuristic methods.
+When the training sample size increases, neural network models that can effectively leverage the information in local neighborhoods are more likely to perform better in different scenarios.
 Besides, semantic features depict the potential to improve performance, but when incorporating them in GNNs, the aggregating and updating mechanism needs careful design.
-However, despite relatively good performance in weakly supervised settings, neural networks can not be directly implemented for unsupervised tasks as no training labels are provided.
+However, despite relatively good performance in weakly supervised settings, neural networks can not be directly implemented for unsupervised tie strength prediction tasks, as no training labels are provided.

 Also, we can conclude that even though heuristic models with predefined rules might outperform other baselines in biased training scenarios, they generally do not perform well in most other situations.
 This inconsistency demonstrates that the effectiveness of predefined rules is not guaranteed.
-For STC-Greedy, as it is not a data-driven learning method, it is hard to perform well in different complex scenarios.
+For STC-Greedy, as it is not a data-driven learning method, it is hard to perform well in complex scenarios.
 Moreover, none of the existing models can distinguish strong and weak ties to reflect the weight differences effectively.

-In this work, we seek to draw valuable insights based on the above observations that help guide the future directions in developing advanced tie strength prediction models.
-In the future, it would be worthwhile to focus on (1) developing better mechanisms to integrate semantic features into GNN models, (2) extending methods to enable neural networks to perform well even with biased training data by incorporating heuristic rules, and (3) designing graph contrastive learning models~\cite{you2020graph} that can help distinguish between large and small weight edges for weakly/unsupervised settings.
+Based on the above, it would be worthwhile to focus on (1) developing better mechanisms to integrate semantic features into GNN models, (2) extending methods to enable neural networks to perform well even with imbalanced training data~\cite{cheng2025edge}, i.e., either the inherent label quantity imbalance or structural from the node-centric setting, and (3) designing graph contrastive learning models~\cite{you2020graph,wang2022graph} to better leverage unlabeled data that might help distinguish between large and small weight edges for weakly/unsupervised settings.